Why is magnification in dentistry important?

 When talking magnification in dentistry we are generally talking about one of two things.
 Dental loupes are worn as glasses and have a fixed range from 2.5-8x, while a dental microscope is an actual microscope placed on an operating arm over the patient and has multiple magnifications in the ranges from 2-40x.
 Having a microscope is not common-place in most phases of dentistry today, endodontics being the exception, but more and more are using.
 Most dentists today will use eyeglass (dental loupe) magnification with ranges of 2.5-8x.
 I personally have used 2.5x, 3.5x, 4.5x, and currently use 6.0x and 8.0x.

 Magnification in Orthodontics

 - Improvements at debonding – more precise removal=less bonding left behind and less enamel damage Baumann 2011 J Orofacial Ortho

 - Huge improvement in finding small canals of teeth needing root canals.
 MB2 canals are located 71% with microscopes 4x-30x, 63% with dental loupes 2x-6x, and only 17% without.

-- It is my personal belief that there is little to be gained after 4.5x in percentages of canals found.
+- It is my personal belief that we do not see a significant increase in percentages of canals we can find after 4.5x.
 This may agree with the above study as the small difference may be accounted for by both using 2x and 3.5x and the fact the light on the scope is 2-3x as bright.
 Light also helps in location of canals.
 Buhrley 2002 JOE